-- 14. The tolerance threshold for under-enrolment against funded student places in the controlled subjects of Dentistry, Pre-registration Nursing and Midwifery Education, and Initial Teacher Education is 3%.
-This threshold applies to funded student places for Scots-dom and rEU students at a course level for controlled subjects. - 15.
+- 20. The tolerance threshold for under-enrolment against funded student places in the controlled subjects of Dentistry, Pre-registration Nursing and Midwifery Education, and Initial Teacher Education is 3%.
+This threshold applies to funded student places - for students with home fee status - at a course level for controlled subjects. - 21.
 For the controlled subject of Medicine, there is no tolerance threshold for under-enrolment.
-Under-enrolment will be measured against the annual core intake target for Scots-dom and rEU students. - 16.
+Under-enrolment will be measured against the annual core intake target for students with home fee status. - 22.
 For under-enrolment in the controlled subjects SFC will recover Main Teaching Grant equivalent to that associated with the recruitment below the tolerance threshold.